laminlabs/lamin-docs/docs/includes/preface.md

 <!-- keep in sync with README -->

-Create an artifact while tracking a script or notebook run including: source code, environment, logs, inputs, and outputs.
+Track a script or notebook run with source code, inputs, outputs, logs, and environment.

 ```{eval-rst}
 .. literalinclude:: includes/create-fasta.py